kennethreitz/records/README.rst

         f.write(rows.dataset.xls)

 You get the point.
-Of course, all other features of Tablib are also available, so you can add/remove columns/rows, add separators, slice data by column, and more.
+Of course, all other features of Tablib are also available, so you can sort results, add/remove columns/rows, remove duplicates, tranpose the table, add separators, slice data by column, and more.

 See the `Tablib Documentation <http://docs.python-tablib.org/en/latest/>`_ for more details.